Blazikener/Blazikener/README.md

-Sure, here's a bio for your GitHub profile based on the information provided in your CV:

 👋 Hi there!
 I'm Yasir, a Computer Science student specializing in Artificial Intelligence at Sathyabama Institute of Science and Technology.
 I'm passionate about leveraging technology to solve real-world problems and exploring the fascinating realms of AI, machine learning, and data science.